lightcastle/djangowebsite/README.md

 	sudo pip install beautifulsoup4
 	sudo pip install markdown

+make sure you enable the site and the wsgi mod

 Step 7: Update Configuration
 -------------------------

 edit lightcastle/settings.py.examtp settings so that your email address is setup in the smtp settings. save the file on your computer without the .example suffix.

 Step 8: Start up the web server